 - Never waver from the points that you are making.
 This will give an impression that you are confused and unsure of what you are talking about.

 - Choose the side that you are going to support carefully and stick to it.
-Do not keep jumping from side to side or try having it both ways as it will lead to lack of clarity and time.
+Do not keep jumping from side to side or try having it both ways as it will lead to a lack of clarity and time.

 - Never give generalized examples or use first person pronouns unless you are quoting a personal experience as an example.

-These tips hand in hand with continuous practice and dedication will definitely help you score a perfect six in this section.
+These tips hand in hand with continuous practice and dedication will help you score a perfect six in this section.